Williams caught on TV camera about to angrily clash with Eriksen before hugging him after realising who Bre...

 - Andriy Voronin: The ex-Liverpool striker who quit Dynamo Moscow role after Russian invasion of Ukraine

-Rather than let him escape, though, Eriksen channelled a different sport as he dumped the youngster on his back with a rugby tackle and came tumbling on top of him.
+Rather than let him escape, though, Eriksen pulled Williams to the ground, with the Manchester United loanee clearly angered that he'd been fouled.

-Williams looked ready to vent all his frustration on his assailant, but his mood changed upon discovering it was the Dane.
+With Williams looking ready to vent all his frustration on his opponent, he soon realised it was Eriksen who he was clashing with, proceeding to then give him a hug in appreciation for the Brentford star.

-He thus settled for a rather awkward hug, in a moment of light relief for Norwich fans on an otherwise dismal afternoon.

 In the second half Ivan Toney added to his opening goal with two more strikes to seal his hat-trick, and also secure Eriksen's first victory since returning to English football following his heart attack at Euro 2020.